 Retail sales associates are face-to-face with customers, translating the retail brand’s marketing to a customer impression.
 Therefore, retail sales associates must provide great customer service and personify the company’s workplace ethics and customer service mission statement.

 So, how do you find candidates who have what it takes to succeed in the industry?
 The following tips will come in handy when you need to start hiring for retail.

-Retail sales associates positions have few prerequisites as many retail salesperson jobs are entry-level.
+Retail sales associate positions have few prerequisites as many retail salesperson jobs are entry-level.
 Accomplished sales associates typically prove their prowess by their track records, not by accumulating certifications.
 Key skills to look for when hiring for retail include:

 - Fluent English

 - Fluency in Spanish or other languages commonly spoken in your market

 - Maintaining a clean, neat appearance and friendly manner

 - Aptitude for keeping up with ever-changing point-of-sale technology

 When talking to candidates, “[l]et them know that they’ll get new job skills, whether they are with you for three months or three years,” says Bob Phibbs, owner of The Retail Doctor.
 “Make sure they know that they will be gaining skills that they will need to be successful in any job.”